Overview of gun laws by nation: Japan

 The weapons law of Japan begins by stating "No one shall possess a firearm or firearms or a sword or swords", and very few exceptions are allowed.

 Citizens are permitted to possess firearms for hunting and sport shooting, but only after submitting to a lengthy licensing procedure.
 As part of the procedure, a shooting-range test must be passed with a "mark of at least 95%".
 A mental-health evaluation taking place at a hospital, and a thorough background check where one's family and friends are interviewed, are also part of the procedure.

 A gun license expires after three years, after which license tests must be repeated.
 After ten years of shotgun ownership, a license-holder may apply to obtain a rifle.

 Japan has been described as the country with "perhaps the first ever gun buyback initiative" in 1685, and is the first nation to have imposed gun laws in the world; as such, gun ownership is very rare: 0.6 guns per 100 people in 2007.
 When mass killings occur, they are often perpetrated by assailants wielding knives or other means, not guns.
 In 2014, Japan saw six gun deaths.

 Each prefecture in the country can operate a total of three gun shops.
 New cartridges can only be purchased after turning in expended cartridges.
 In turn, new magazines can be bought only by trading in old ones.
 If a gun owner dies, their relatives must surrender their firearms.
-Off-duty police are not allowed to carry weapons, rarely do on-duty apart from special squads, and arrests are generally made without firearms; instead, police are expected to be proficient in judo.
+Police officers are expected to be proficient in judo to subdue suspects without firearms; police are often armed, but rarely fire their weapons in the course of duty and are not allowed to carry weapons when off-duty.

 Jordan

 According to Jordanian law on gun control passed in 1952 Jordanian residents are allowed to keep rifles and handguns at their home with amount of ammunition necessary for self-defense provided they obtain a permit.
 Permits are denied for people under 21 and convicted of any crimes.
 Possession and carrying of automatic firearms require special permit.

-In 2019 law was proposed that would ban both semi- and fully-automatic firearms in Jordan.
+In 2019 a law was proposed that would ban both semi- and fully-automatic firearms in Jordan.

 Kuwait

 Firearms may be licensed to a citizen (or foreigner recommended by the Minister of Interior) who is at least 25 years old and fully capable of handling a weapon, with no criminal record, who is not a suspect or under police surveillance, and who has a source of income.
 Hunting shotguns are the most commonly licensed weapons.
 Rifles chambered for .22 long rifle are also common, with hunting rifles being more difficult to obtain.
 Handguns are only allowed for VIPs.
-Automatic rifles and machine guns are not legally permitted for civilian possession.
+Machine guns are not legally permitted for civilian possession.